arogozhnikov/arogozhnikov.github.io/_remarks/2020-02-01-statistic-numbers-that-lie.markdown

 That's only an illusion.

-Numbers have story and context, discovering those breaks an illusion of simplicity but gives number a meaning.
+Numbers have a story and a context, discovering those breaks an illusion of simplicity but gives numbers meaning.

 ## More